MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/workflow-2-0-tables-used-with-microsoft-dynamics-gp.md

 ---
-title: Workflow 2.0 tables used with Microsoft Dynamics GP
+title: Workflow tables used with Microsoft Dynamics GP
-description: Workflow 2.0 tables used with Microsoft Dynamics GP 2013 R2 and higher versions. ms.reviewer: cwaswick ms.date: 03/31/2021
+description: Workflow tables used with Microsoft Dynamics GP. ms.reviewer: theley ms.date: 02/16/2023
 ---
-# Workflow 2.0 tables used with Microsoft Dynamics GP
+# Workflow tables used with Microsoft Dynamics GP

-This article outlines the Workflow 2.0 tables used with Microsoft Dynamics GP 2013 R2 and higher versions.
+This article outlines the Workflow tables used with Microsoft Dynamics GP.

 _Applies to:_ &nbsp; Microsoft Dynamics GP
 _Original KB number:_ &nbsp; 3091940

 ## Summary

-The workflow 2.0 tables are as follows:
+The workflow tables are as follows:

 WF00100 - Workflow Setup
 WF00104 - Workflow User Security